FRC1257/robotics-training/docs/java/4-Objects/3-More_About_Classes.md

 Whenever we have a variable or a function, we can change its access modifier.
 For instance, if we change the access modifier of a variable, then we can change whether it is available to other files.

 Here are the access modifiers:

-- private: Only code in the same file can access this
+- `private`: Only code in the same file can access this
-- (default): Only code in the same package/folder can access this
+- `(default)`: Only code in the same package/folder can access this (this is when you don't explicitly put an access modifier)
-- public: Any code can access this
+- `public`: Any code can access this

 There is another one called `protected`, but we won't cover it.
 We will not need to use it, but you can research it yourself if you want.